 Meat Shares: Our pork and beef are typically sold in shares ranging from ½ to 1/4th of an animal, and we are currently taking deposits for shares for the upcoming butchering (June or November).
 We arrange for the butchering of the animal, do the delivery of it to the butcher, and bring the frozen meat back to our customers to pick up at the farm.
 One benefit of buying a share of an animal is that the price is better.
 You are also challenged to take and learn to cook and eat all parts of the animal, a more ethical and environmental choice.
 But we understand that not everyone has the freezer storage space!

 Meat by the piece: We are licensed by the state of Oregon to sell our own frozen meat by the piece, butchered by a USDA-approved butcher.
 We have our own meat freezers and can sell directly at the farm, at the farmers’ markets (where we carry the meat kept cool with dry ice), or to restaurants.
-View the posted price list on a separate page to see the cuts we sell and the current prices.
+You can view our meat price list here.

 Beef: Our beef herd is also Jersey, which is a slow-growing meat animal, but a good choice for us because of our focus on pasture and the health benefits for both animals and humans of grass-feeding and finishing.
 Jersey meat has long been recognized for being flavorful but has been ignored by big producers because the steers do not gain weight quickly, especially on grass (here’s another favorable taste test for grass fed meat, although not specifically Jersey).
 Our steers are about two years old when they are sent for butchering, rather than the one year that is common for a commercially raised Angus steer.
 The steers are raised on milk for the first 3-4 months of their lives and transition gradually to grass during that time.
 Our beef steers move around all year on pasture like the dairy cows, so you can read more about their pastures and feed on the dairy page.